 Much of the citadel was destroyed during the Vietnam War, but it’s slowly being restored.
 Today, you can walk through the Ngo Mon (southwest gate) topped with the Five Phoenix Watchtower, its tiered yellow-and-green glazed-tile roofs designed to look like five birds in flight.
 The main palace within, Thai Hoa has been repaired back to its former red-and-gold lacquered glory.
 The original floor tiles and mirror remain, albeit riddled with bullet holes.

 From the citadel, you can journey along the Perfume River to visit the final resting places of the Nguyen emperors.
-Seven mausoleums are scattered along the riverside, as well as the seven-story Thien Mu Pagoda, a focal point for anti-government protests in the 1960s.
+Seven mausoleums are scattered along the riverside, as well as the seven-storey Thien Mu Pagoda, a focal point for anti-government protests in the 1960s.
 If I had to single out a couple of temples to visit, they’d be the mausoleum of Minh Mang, which is fringed with frangipani-scented gardens, and the mausoleum of Tu Duc, a grandiose complex of lakes, temples and pavilions.